cloud-gov/cg-site/content/docs/apps/experimental/private-egress.md

   subgraph Customer Network
     customer-vpn-endpoint[Customer VPN Endpoint]
     subgraph Private Network
-      private-service[Customer Service]
+      private-service[Private Service]
     end
   end

-  internet--Web-->router
+  client--internet-->router
   router-->isolated-app
   router-->normal-app
-  isolated-app--Shared Security Group-->database
-  normal-app--Shared Security Group-->database
-  isolated-app--Isolation Security Group---cg-vpn-endpoint
-  cg-vpn-endpoint---customer-vpn-endpoint
+  isolated-app--shared network rules-->database
+  normal-app--shared network rules-->database
+  isolated-app--dedicated network rules---cg-vpn-endpoint
+  cg-vpn-endpoint-- internet ---customer-vpn-endpoint
   customer-vpn-endpoint---private-service
 {{< /diagrams >}}

-**NOTE**: At this time, only IKEv1 key exchance is supported, so make sure that your endpoint supports this.
+**Note**: At this time, only IKEv1 key exchange is supported, so make sure that your VPN endpoint supports this.

 To use this service, you must have an internet-routable IP address to use as the endpoint for the connection.
-If you have a firewall in place between the Internet and your endpoint, then you will have to open both ingress and egress on UDP 500, and TCP/IP Protocol 50, to make use of this service.
+If you have a firewall in place between the internet and your endpoint, then you will have to open both ingress and egress on UDP port 500 and TCP/IP port 50 to enable the connection.
 If you are also using NAT behind your firewall, you will also have to enable UDP 4500.

-### Contact support to configure private service access

-_Note: As of July 2018, this feature is not yet available, pending FedRAMP approval.
-If you want to configure this feature, create a ticket and our team will let you know our estimated timeline for approval._

-Create a [support ticket](mailto:cloud-gov-support@gsa.gov?subject=Private%20Egress%20Request) requesting that we proceed.
+### How to set up a dedicated pool of hosts connected to your organization

+Your Org Admin should request a dedicated pool of hosts for your applications  by creating a [support ticket](mailto:cloud-gov-support@gsa.gov?subject=Private%20Egress%20Request).
 In your request, please provide the following:

  - Public IP address of your endpoint
- - The CIDR(s) of the private network(s) you would like connectivity
+ - The CIDR(s) of the private network(s) you would like to connect
- - The type of endpoint you are using.
-E.g. OpenSwan or Palo Alto PANOS Firewall
+ - The type of endpoint you are using (e.g. Openswan or Palo Alto PANOS Firewall)
  - Approximate number of applications that will be making use of this service

-We will provide you with details for the connection that includes:
+We will provide you with details for the connection including:

- - Egress IPs from cloud.gov to expect your traffic
+ - Egress IPs for traffic originating in your dedicated pool
  - Configuration details for the endpoint encryption, including a Pre-Shared Key (PSK)
- - The CIDR of the isolated subnet so you can setup routing across your endpoint
+ - The CIDR of the dedicated subnet so you can setup routing across your endpoint
  - More information on how to deploy your applications to your isolated segment of the platform

-The connection will be initiated and maintained from your end.
-This might require that you monitor and healthcheck the connection from your side.
-If at any point the connection is closed, your applications will not be able to access your private network(s).
+The connection will be initiated and maintained from your network.
+You should monitor and check the health of the connection from your side.
+If at any point the connection is closed, your cloud.gov applications will not be able to access your private network until you reestablish the connection.